 The Dental Assisting (A.A.S) degree requires the same program courses as the Dental Assisting Certificate, however, the A.A.S. program includes additional general education requirements to give students well-rounded credentials.
 Students who complete the program requirements are qualified to take the national examination to become a Certified Dental Assistant (CDA).
 This program requires a separate application in addition to the application for general admission to OTC.
 To view application details, visit otc.edu/alliedhealth.

-The Dental Assisting Program is accredited by the Commission on Dental Accreditation.
+The Ozarks Technical Community College Dental Assisting Program is the only program in Southwest Missouri accredited by the Commission on Dental Accreditation.

 *Costs are estimates and are subject to change.
 Please visit the tuition and fees details page for precise details or call 417-447-7500.
 Degree time/credits vary with students' enrollment and course completion.
 Graduation retention varies by case.
 For program enrollment, retention, exam/certification, and employment rates visit Student Outcomes/Student Right-to-Know.
 Salary information is provided by the U.S. Bureau of Labor Statistics.
 Some careers on this list may require additional education and training.
 For program-specific accreditation visit OTC Accreditation.

 For the full program requirements, see curriculum.
 For the full list of courses, see the catalog.

 Admission to Ozarks Technical Community College is open to all individuals who can benefit from its educational programs.
 A focus of the college mission is on the academic, career and personal goals of the student.
 OTC may admit you as a First-Time student just completing their high school, GED or HiSET requirements or as a Transfer student coming from another institution finishing up a certificate or degree.
 For more information, visit OTC Admissions.